gcallah/Economics/Tariffs/tariffs2.md

 whether or not that is the case is certainly not something the science of economics can decide, nor is a subject economists have any special expertise on.

-Economists who believe they have some special expertise to dictate trade policy have failed to recognize the [modal confusion](https://econfaculty.gmu.edu/pboettke/workshop/Fall2009/Callahan.pdf) characterizing their discipline, and have mistaken the results from their abstract models for concreate reality.
+Economists who believe they have some unique ability to arrive at perfect trade policy have failed to recognize the [modal confusion](https://econfaculty.gmu.edu/pboettke/workshop/Fall2009/Callahan.pdf) characterizing their discipline, and have been blinded by the simple operations of their abstract models from seeing the complexity of the real world.

-Of course, none of the above considerations lead to any particular trade policy, nor do they prove that Trump's approach to tariffs has been good for Americans.
+Of course, none of the above considerations point to any particular, concrete trade policy applicable to all situaitons, nor do they prove that Trump's approach to tariffs has been good for Americans.
 Globalization and specialization have benefits, but also risks.
 Only with prudential judgment on a case by case basis, rather than relying upon abstract models, can we hope to achieve a good balance of the two.